1. Isn't Trampoline just bouncing up & down? What are trampoline classes?

 Once or Twice a week is recommended for beginners, the more the better.
 We have a great membership program for our students if you are interested.
 If not, you can continue to pay-per-class.
 The choice is up to you.

 Yes, the first step is to begin taking weekly classes at our facility.
-Once you (or your child) have reached a certain level of proficiency, they will be invited to compete (but it’s 100% optional).
+Afterwards, if you decide that you want to compete, approach one of our coaches, or go to the front-desk and inform us.
+You will then be invited to join Team Training (see Question #19 below).
 USA GYMNASTICS outlines the routines and skills that competitors need to perform for each Level.
 Competing is 100% optional, and not required at all.
 But a lot of our athletes do enjoy the competition aspect of the sport.
 It’s up to you.
 And yes, adults may compete, although the starting level tends to be much more difficult.
-Just like in Gymnastics, there are 10 levels in trampoline, plus a couple of Elite levels beyond that.
+Just like in Gymnastics, there are 10 levels in trampoline, plus there are Elite levels beyond that.
 Competition season is in the Winter time, so summer training is important if you intend on competing eventually.

 Yes.
 EVERYONE at FFA learns from the bottom up, regardless of your past experience.
 But your former experience will indeed come in handy when you get to the intermediate levels.
 And each student learns at their own comfortable rate, so if you have some previous experience, you might learn some of the beginning skills more quickly.